 Simeone says it is from his parents that he learned to work hard and he was also influenced by their constant routine.
 According to him,

 “My parents taught me values, respect, order, everything that has helped me in life.
-Thats includes my ruggedness on pitch.
+That includes my ruggedness on the pitch.
 They were very noble”

-As a kid, he got gifted in the sports thanks to little training from his dad.
-He was a fans favourite for his attitude which he puts down to his upbringing and battling through the youth system at his first club Velez Sarsfield.
+As a kid, he got gifted in sports thanks to trainings from his dad.
+He was a fan favourite for his attitude which he puts down to his upbringing.
+Diego battled through the youth system at his first club Velez Sarsfield.

 Simeone’s father once revealed when his son will depart the Athletico Madrid and putting the likes of Arsenal, who are looking into Arsene Wenger’s eventual replacement, on red alert.